 Your threat surface is all the parts of your IT network where cyber criminals could identify security gaps, holes, or other potential vulnerabilities, and gain access.

 The challenge is, like cyber threats, your company’s threat surface is always changing and evolving.
 You add and remove hardware.
 Your team routinely installs and updates software.
-Employees connect to your network with new devices.
+Employees connect to your network from new devices or locations.
 User activity varies every day.
-All these moving parts make it harder to secure your IT environment.
+All these moving parts make assessing and securing your threat surface a challenge.

 Understanding, reducing, and protecting your threat surface is foundational.
 It’s the first step in proactively avoiding a cyber attack and preventing the damage of a data breach.